MDAnalysis/UGM2023/hackathon/mdakits/README.md

-For more details, see our [intro blog post on MDAKits](https://www.mdanalysis.org/2022/08/24/mdakits-intro/) and the MDAKits paper
+For more details, see our [intro blog post on MDAKits](https://www.mdanalysis.org/2022/08/24/mdakits-intro/) and the MDAKits paper:

-  Irfan Alibay, Lily Wang, Fiona Naughton, Ian Kenney, Jonathan Barnoud, Richard J Gowers, and Oliver Beckstein.. *MDAKits: A framework for FAIR-compliant molecular simulation analysis.* In Meghann Agarwal, Chris Calloway, and Dillon Niederhut, editors, Proceedings of the
+> Irfan Alibay, Lily Wang, Fiona Naughton, Ian Kenney, Jonathan Barnoud, Richard J Gowers, and Oliver Beckstein.. *MDAKits: A framework for FAIR-compliant molecular simulation analysis.* In Meghann Agarwal, Chris Calloway, and Dillon Niederhut, editors, Proceedings of the